ASpiteri-BCGov/pern/README.md

 ```

 ## API
-Out of the box the application comes with a pre configured and fully customizable API.
+Out of the box the application comes with a pre configured and a fully customizable API.

 #### DELETE
 #### GET